Saint: Evangelical Lutheranism

 "Scripture does not teach calling on the saints or pleading for help from them.
 For it sets before us Christ alone as mediator, atoning sacrifice, high priest, and intercessor."—A.C.
 Article XXI.

 The month of November in the Czech calendar for 1867 (detail).
 The calendar of saints is given for both Catholics and Protestants.

+Martin Luther and Gustavus Adolphus depicted with haloes, a traditional attribute of saints, in a wall painting in the Lutheran Church of the Revelation in Saltsjöbaden, Sweden.

 In the Lutheran Church, all Christians, whether in Heaven or on Earth, are regarded as saints.
 However, the church still recognizes and honors specific saints, including some of those recognized by the Catholic Church, but in a qualified way: according to the Augsburg Confession, the term saint is used in the manner of the Catholic Church only insofar as to denote a person who received exceptional grace, was sustained by faith, and whose good works are to be an example to any Christian.
 Evangelical-Lutherans believe that saints pray for the Christian Church in general.
 However, Evangelical-Lutheran belief accounts that prayers to the saints are prohibited, as they are not mediators of redemption.
 Philip Melanchthon, the author of the Apology of the Augsburg Confession, approved honoring the saints by saying they are honored in three ways: